Need help with a bat?

 • brown long-eared bat

-Our biodiversity work is funded by Natural England and The Esmee Fairbairn Foundation.
+Our biodiversity work in England is partly funded by Natural England.